1

 Dr. Prashant Kaushick is a board-certified rheumatologist and clinical professor at Oklahoma State University Center for Health Sciences, with expertise in internal medicine, rheumatology, musculoskeletal ultrasound, and lifestyle medicine.
 He is an award-winning educator and researcher.

-Jennifer Baysinger, RN, MSN
+Jennifer Baysinger, MSN, RN

 A registered nurse with 20+ years of experience, has focused on infant and child health.
 She coordinated Oklahoma’s NBS Program, supervised 14 nurses, and worked on immunization and protocol development.
 She is now a Program Manager and co-chairs a national Long-Term Follow-Up Workgroup.